Skip to Content

 German Shepherd Dwarfism: (Signs, Treatment & Pictures)

-Can German Shepherds Be Small?
+Can German Shepherds Have Dwarfism?

 When I first heard the term “miniature German Shepherd,” I instinctively pictured a smaller version of a purebred German Shepherd.
 I wondered if you could buy a German Shepherd, which stayed as cute as a puppy – forever.

 I can see why it can get confusing.
-However, this article is solely about the dwarf German Shepherd, and I have to warn you, what you will learn may break your heart.
+However, this article is solely about the dwarf German Shepherd, and I have to warn you what you will learn may break your heart.

 Nonetheless, take a look at this inspiring dwarf German Shepherd named “Ranger,” who refuses to let dwarfism get in the way of living life to the fullest.
 He was born in Phoenix, Arizona, and is known as the dog that will “forever be a puppy.”